ARMmbed/icetea/README.md

 # mbed test framework

-*mbed-test* is a [mbed](www.mbed.com) testing framework written with python.
-It is generally used to verify the ARM mbed IoT Device Platform provides the operating system and cloud services.
+*mbed-test* is a [mbed](https://www.mbed.com/) testing framework written with python.
+It is generally used to verify the ARM mbed
+IoT Device Platform provides the operating system and cloud services.

-When testing [`mbed-os`](https://www.mbed.com/en/platform/mbed-os/) `mbed-test` allows you to execute commands remotely via the command line interface in board (`DUT`).
+When testing [`mbed-os`](https://www.mbed.com/en/platform/mbed-os/), `mbed test` allows you to execute commands remotely via the command line interface in board (`DUT`).
 The interface between the test framework and `DUT` can be for example, UART, sockets or stdio (process `DUT`).